HanSolo/crac/README.md

 }
 ```

-This is for the first response only and you see that the response time in this case was 21 ms,
+This is for the first response only and you see that the response time in this case was <b>21 ms</b>,
 which is way faster because the application was already "warmed up".
 Here the warm up
 is mainly loading the names from the json file into memory.